-Reflexology, an ancient technique that dates back over 5000 years, can lower a high blood pressure.
-Reflexology therapy is based on similar principles to acupressure and stimulates specific points on the body to improve circulation and promote well-being.
+Reflexology is one of the best natural remedies for high blood pressure.
+Reflexology is an ancient technique that dates back over 5000 years.
+It is based on similar principles to acupressure and stimulates specific points on the hands and feet to improve circulation, lower blood pressure and promote well-being.

 According to the principles of reflexology, particular areas of the feet – known as reflexes – correspond to other distant parts of the body.
 These reflexes relate to the way organs such as the heart and kidneys function.
-Reflexes also relate to states of mind, so emotional problems such as anxiety and stress can respond to treatment, too.
+Reflexes can improve physical problems such as high blood pressure, and emotional problems such as anxiety and stress which can cause blood pressure to rise.

-Here is a reflexology foot diagram.
-You can download this chart as a PDF via the link at the end of this page.
+Here is a reflexology foot chart.
+You can download this reflexology foot chart as a PDF via the link at the end of this page.

-During a reflexology session, a reflexologist examines and massages all areas of your feet to identify areas that are tender or which feel gritty.
-These findings are used in a diagnostic way to pinpoint parts of the body that may be functioning sub-optimally – even if you are not aware of any problems at the time.
+During a reflexology session, a reflexologist will examine and massage all areas of your feet to identify areas that are tender or which feel gritty.
+These findings are used in a diagnostic way to pinpoint parts of the body that are not functioning optimally – even if you are not aware of any problems at the time.

-Specific health problems such as hypertension are then treated by applying pressure and massaging the reflex point(s) associated with the particular condition.
+Specific health problems such as high blood pressure are then treated by applying pressure and massaging the reflex point(s) associated with the particular condition.
 This is believed to stimulate nerve endings which pass from the feet to the brain and out to the related organs to improve circulation and relieve symptoms.
-Full treatment usually lasts 45 to 60 minutes and at the end of each session you will usually feel warm, contented and relaxed.
+A full treatment usually lasts 45 to 60 minutes and at the end of each session you will usually feel warm, contented and relaxed.
+You will probably find you visit the bathroom regularly afterwards as excess fluid and toxins are flushed from the body.
+This is one of the ways in which reflexology helps high blood pressure.

 Reflexology is said to work best for disorders of the internal organs and for stress-related problems such as headache.
 A survey carried out by the Association of Reflexologists in the UK found that hypertension was one of the conditions most successfully treated by its members.